-Canoeing is the best way to experience and explore Kejimkujik.
-By using the craft of the early Mi’kmaq, you can enjoy the unfolding landscape as you travel from stillwaters to small lakes or across the island-studded expanse of Kejimkujik Lake.
+Canoeing is the best way to experience and explore the backcountry at Kejimkujik.
+You can enjoy the unfolding landscape as you travel from still waters to small lakes or across the island-studded expanse of Kejimkujik Lake.

 Almost all canoeing is in flat water.
 No white-water canoeing is available in Kejimkujik except on some stretches of river in the spring, or during flood periods.
 Visit our canoeing section for more information on canoeing.